 Jokes aside, I really enjoy camping; having the proper gear and a good packing list counts for a lot though, and preparation is key.
-I had a lot of fun getting ready, checking our equipment and planning for meals and created this useful camping checklist you can download from our Printable Library.
+I had a lot of fun getting ready, checking our equipment and planning for meals and created this useful camping checklist you can download from the Shop.

 Planning a Camping Trip